-(a) Action by Written Consent.
-All actions required or permitted to be taken by shareholders at an annual or special meeting of shareholders of the Corporation may be taken without a meeting by the written consent of the holders of capital stock of the Corporation entitled to vote provided that no such action may be effected except in accordance with the provisions of this Article TENTH, the Bylaws of the Corporation, and applicable law.

-(b) Request for Record Date.
+- (a) Action by Written Consent.
+All actions required or permitted to be taken by shareholders at an annual or special meeting of shareholders of the Corporation may be taken without a meeting by the written consent of the holders of capital stock of the Corporation entitled to vote provided that no such action may be effected except in accordance with the provisions of this Article TENTH, the Bylaws of the Corporation, and applicable law. - (b) Request for Record Date.
 The record date for determining shareholders entitled to consent to corporate action in writing without a meeting shall be as fixed by the Board of Directors or as otherwise established under this Article TENTH.
 Any shareholder seeking to have the shareholders authorize or take corporate action by written consent without a meeting shall request that a record date be fixed for such purpose by written notice addressed to the secretary of the Corporation and delivered to the Corporation and signed by a shareholder or shareholders holding twenty percent (20%) or more of the voting power of the shares entitled to vote on the matter.
 The written notice must contain the information set forth in paragraph (c) of this Article TENTH.
-Following delivery of the notice, the Board of Directors shall, by the later of (i) ten (10) days after delivery of a valid request to set a record date and (ii) five (5) days after delivery of any information requested by the Corporation to determine the validity of the request for a record date or to determine whether the action to which the request relates may be effected by written consent, determine the validity of the request and whether the request relates to an action that may be taken by written consent purpose shall be no more than ten (10) days after the date upon which the resolution fixing the record date for such purposes.
-The record date for such purposes shall be no more than ten (10) days after the date upon which the request has been determined to be valid and to relate to an action that may be effected by written consent pursuant to this Article TENTH, and in either event no record date has been fixed by the Board of Directors, the feet by the date required by this Article TENTH, and in either event no record date has been fixed by the board of Directors and shall not precede the date such resolution is adopted.
-If the request has been fixed by the Board of Directors, the feet by the date required by this Article TENTH, and in either event no r be taken by written consent is delivered to the Corporation in the manner described in paragraph (f) of this Article TENTH; provided, that if prior action by the Board of Directors is required under the provisions of New York law, the record date shall be at the close of business on the day on which the Board of Directors adopts the resolution taking such prior action.
+Following delivery of the notice, the Board of Directors shall, by the later of (i) ten (10) days after delivery of a valid request to set a record date and (ii) five (5) days after delivery of any information requested by the Corporation to determine the validity of the request for a record date or to determine whether the action to which the request relates may be effected by written consent, determine the validity of the request and whether the request relates to an action that may be taken by written consent pursuant to this Article TENTH and, if appropriate, adopt a resolution fixing the record date for such purpose shall be no more than ten (10) days after the date upon which the resolution fixing the record date is adopted by the Board of Directors and shall not precede the date such resolution is adopted.
+If the request has been determined to be valid and to relate to an action that may be effected by written consent pursuant to this Article TENTH or if no such determination shall have been made by the date required by this Article TENTH, and in either event no record date has been fixed by the Board of Directors, the record date shall be the first date on which a signed written consent relating to the action taken or proposed to be taken by written consent is delivered to the Corporation in the manner described in paragraph (f) of this Article TENTH; provided, that if prior action by the Board of Directors is required under the provisions of New York law, the record date shall be at the close of business on the day on which the Board of Directors adopts the resolution taking such prior action.